tibc_logo_white

 • B.C. is home to Canada’s largest port, the Port of Vancouver, and can handle the most diversified range of cargo in North America, while the Port of Prince Rupert is the deepest natural harbour in North America and is ice-free year-round.

-• Nearly 26,000 trucking companies are operating in B.C., providing efficient and flexible door-to-door transportation throughout the province.
+• Trucking companies operating in B.C. employ over 26,000 people, providing efficient and flexible door-to-door transportation throughout the province.

 • There are 36 certified airports in B.C., providing domestic and international air service to businesses buying goods from B.C. as well as for delivering materials and merchandise to buyers in B.C.

-• Nearly 98% of the electricity generated in British Columbia comes from clean or renewable resources and over 75 associations work hard to generate reliable commercial and residential electricity in British Columbia to keep energy costs as low as possible.
+• Nearly 98% of the electricity generated in British Columbia comes from clean or renewable resources and over 130 members in the Clean Energy industry work hard to generate reliable commercial and residential electricity in British Columbia to keep energy costs as low as possible.

 B.C.
 Provincial Infrastructure